HOW FREE MEDICAL RECORDS HELP YOU WIN DISABILITY BENEFITS

 WE CAN HELP YOU WITH YOUR SSD CASE AND WITH OBTAINING MEDICAL RECORDS

 If you need help with your case and getting free medical records, then contact Cannon Disability Law.
 We can usually tell you over the phone if we can help you with your SSD and SSI case.
 We believe our legal experience wins cases.
-For 30 years we have been winning disability cases like yours.
+For 30 years we have been winning SSD cases like yours.
 We have successfully helped over 20,000 clients.
-Find out more About Us.
+Find out About Us.

 WHAT DOES IT COST TO HIRE US?

 If there are costs in your case, then you pay those costs.
 But the costs are usually less than $100 for medical records.
-You should get a free copy of your medical records by asking your doctor for a personal copy.
+You can get a free copy of your medical records by asking your doctor for a personal copy.